umd-lib/mdsoar-angular/README-MDSOAR.md

 cannot contain two forked repositories that both share the same upstream repository.

-### Branches

-This repository uses the "GitHub Flow" model for branching, with the default "mdsoar-main" branch serving as the trunk/mainline branch for receiving updates from pull requests.

-The "main" branch is reserved for tracking changes in the upstream "DSpace/dspace-angular" repository, and should *not* be updated by pull requests.

 ## Development Setup

+This repository uses the "GitHub Flow" branching model, with "mdsoar-main" as the main branch for MD-SOAR development.

 1) Clone the Git repository and switch to the directory:

-    ```bash
+    ```zsh
     $ git clone -b mdsoar-main git@github.com:umd-lib/mdsoar-angular.git mdsoar-ui
     $ cd mdsoar-ui
     ```

 2) Create the dev config file

-    ```bash
+    ```zsh
     $ cat <<EOF > config/config.dev.yml
     # Angular Universal server settings
     # NOTE: these must be 'synced' with the 'dspace.ui.url' setting in your backend's local.cfg.